-- The software requires Administrator privileges to run. - Operation on a self-made computer is not supported. - Operation may not be possible under certain computer environments.
+- Except for Adobe Reader, the bundled software requires Administrator privileges to run. - · Operation under a dual-processor environment is not supported. - Operation may not be possible under certain computer environments.

 Viewing and Storing Images on a Computer

 You can connect the camera to your computer in order to view and store images (snapshot and movie files).